Purchase Tickets to Experience "An Evening with the Painting"

 “An Evening with the Painting” explores the history of the genre of cycloramas and the history of the Gettysburg Cyclorama in this behind-the-scenes program.
 The presentation covers the fascinating creation of this piece of art, the rich symbolism found in the painting and an interesting discussion on the extensive conservation effort.
 Visitors enjoy additional time on the viewing platform to observe in full light the remarkable, close-up details and distant battle scenes of the painting.
 Journey under the diorama to see how the illusion comes to life.
 There will be time for a question and answer session.
 Photography is welcomed.

-This special program lasts about two hours and is limited to 23 attendees.
+This special program lasts about two hours.
 Single adult ticket price is $25 and youth ticket (ages 6 to 12) is $10.
 The program begins in the Ford Motor Company Fund Education Center.
+CANCELED

 The program will also be offered on select dates throughout 2021.
 The 2021 program schedule is planned to be announced early in the new year.
 For upcoming dates and times and to order tickets, visit GettysburgFoundation.org or call Guest Relations at 877-874-2478.